blixtra/inspektor-gadget/README.md

 ig daemon --host=tcp://0.0.0.0:1234
 ```

-On the MacOS or Windows machine use the `gadgetctl` client to connect and run commands on the server.
+Use the `gadgetctl` client to connect and run commands remote Linux servers.

 ```bash
 gadgetctl --remote-address=tcp://$IP:1234
 gadgetctl run trace_open
 ```

 ***The above demonstrates the simplest command.
-To learn how to filter, export, etc. please go consult the documentation for the [run](/docs/guides/run.md) command***.
+To learn how to filter, export, etc. please consult the documentation for the [run](/docs/guides/run.md) command***.

 ## Core concepts

-TODO: Insert system diagram

 ### What is a Gadget?